-Welcome to the College of Engineering’s Graduate Admissions home.
-Each year the College of Engineering admits over 300 new students from around the world who contribute to the scholarly work being conducted by our academic departments, interdisciplinary programs, labs, and research centers.
-We welcome your interest in joining the College of Engineering and encourage students to review the information here for your upcoming application!
+Welcome to graduate admissions at Boston University’s College of Engineering!
+Each year the College admits over 300 new students from around the world who contribute to the scholarly work being conducted by our academic departments, interdisciplinary programs, labs and research centers.
+We welcome your interest in joining the College of Engineering and encourage you to review the information here for your upcoming application.

-Boston University provides a variety of graduate degree programs geared both for students interested in pursuing careers in research, industry, innovation, and technology.
+Boston University provides a variety of graduate degree programs for students interested in pursuing careers in research, industry, innovation and technology.
 The College of Engineering is proud to offer the following programs and degree options at the graduate level:

 |Biomedical Engineering||Biomedical Engineering||M.Eng, MS, PhD|

 |Mechanical Engineering||Mechanical Engineering||M.Eng, MS, PhD|